adielashrov/trust-ai-roma-for-llm/README.md

-# Towards Robust LLMs: an Adversarial Robustness Measurement Framework
+# Statistical Runtime Verification for LLMs via Robustness Estimation
-This project is the code for the paper - [Towards Robust LLMs: an Adversarial Robustness Measurement Framework](https://arxiv.org/pdf/2504.17723).
+This project is the code for the paper - [Statistical Runtime Verification for LLMs via Robustness Estimation](https://arxiv.org/pdf/2504.17723).

 This project contains four sub-projects: